-As well as being subject to seizures sometimes, people who lived in the service might behave in an unexpected way that could present a risk to themselves or to those around them.
-Staff explained to us that they sought to implement positive behaviour management utilising redirection and prompting if people became challenging.
+As well as being subject to seizures sometimes, people who lived in the service might behave in an unexpected way that might present a risk to themselves or to those around them.
+Staff explained to us that they sought to implement positive behaviour management utilising redirection and de-escalation and prompting if people became challenging.
+One member of staff told us that they thought this was a more effective way of dealing with this behaviour.
 We saw that the service had a specialist challenging behaviours nurse who developed comprehensive care plans that were reviewed on at least an annual basis or at any point the person's behaviour changed significantly.
 There was a central reporting system for such incidents meaning that they could be easily reviewed by this specialist and appropriate recommendations made.